 Hybrid, multi-cloud is the norm

 Enterprises are rapidly adopting cloud infrastructure as a service (IaaS), platform as a service (PaaS), and function as a service (FaaS) to increase agility and accelerate innovation.
 Widespread cloud adoption has made hybrid, multi- cloud the norm.
 According to RightScale, 81% of enterprises currently execute a multi-cloud strategy.
-Meanwhile, 451 Research predicts that more than 66% of enterprises will operate a hybrid, multi-cloud environment by 2019.

 As enterprises migrate applications to the cloud or build new cloud-native applications, they also maintain traditional applications and infrastructure.
 Over time, this balance will shift from the traditional tech stack to the new stack, but both new and old will continue to coexist and interact.